cqse/teamscale-build-breaker/README.md

 If this option is set, findings introduced with the given commit will be evaluated.

 **--fail-on-modified-code-findings**
-Whether to on findings in modified code (not just new findings).
+Whether to fail on findings in modified code (not just new findings).

 **--fail-on-yellow-findings**
 Whether to fail on yellow findings (with exit code 2).

+**--target-branch**=*&lt;branch-name&gt;*
+The target branch to compare with using Teamscale's delta service.
+If specified, findings will be evaluated by comparing the current branch with this target branch instead of just evaluating findings introduced in the current commit.

 **--fail-on-yellow-metrics**
 Whether to fail on yellow metrics (with exit code 2).